No Smoking (2007 film): Plot

-K initially refuses to sign the contract and pay the fee of ₹21,11,110 for his treatment but is forced to do so by Baba and his disciples.
+K is forced to pay for his treatment by Baba and his disciples.
 Baba then tells K that he is free to leave, but he must abide by the rules or he will suffer the consequences.
-K witnesses other members of the group as they try to quit smoking.
-Many end up losing fingers as they cannot resist the urge to smoke.
-K tries to keep to the terms but fails twice and is punished.
-He is now very conscious about the third time.
+K tries to keep to the terms but fails twice, and is punished.
+He is now conscious about the third time.

 After some time, K meets an old friend, Alex, who is now a Cuban cigar seller.
-At an event, K is forced to place a cigar in his mouth, in order to appease his friend.
-Seconds later, he receives a phone call from the police, who inform him that his wife is missing and possibly dead.
-He calls Baba and is told that for smoking, his wife will be killed, as per the rules.
-He protests that he did not actually smoke and Baba apologizes for the mistake, but says it is too late.
-K asks Baba to tell the police about this, but the line goes dead and the phone number is non-existent on dialling.
+At an event, K is forced to place a cigar in his mouth to appease Alex.
+Seconds later, he receives a phone call from the police, informing him that his wife is missing.
+He calls Baba, and is told that for smoking, his wife will be killed.
+He protests that he did not actually light the cigarette.
+Baba apologizes for the mistake, but says that it is too late.
+K asks Baba to tell the police about this, but the line is cut, and the phone number is non-existent upon re-dialing.
 K's protests are ignored and the police believe that he is delusional.
-Trying to prove his story, he seeks out Abbas, who had lost a finger at the rehabilitation centre, only to find that the man has all fingers intact.
-Mocking him, the police force K to smoke.
-Shortly afterwards, K gets a phone call that his brother committed suicide due to his smoking habit.
-K raves angrily at the police and is thrown in the jail.
+Trying to make them believe, he seeks out Abbas, who had lost a finger, only to find that he has all of his fingers intact, with Abbas claiming to have no knowledge of Prayogshaala or Baba Bangali.
+Mocking him, the police forces K to smoke.
+Shortly afterwards, K gets a phone call about his brother committing suicide due to his chain-smoking.
+K raves angrily at the police and is thrown in jail, but is eventually bailed out.